sgdan/pod-reaper/README.md

 Note: In order to use the kubernetes backend you must have a working cluster and kubeconfig defined.

+1. Create namespace for config `kubectl create ns podreaper`
-1. Run the back end using `make backend-dev`
+2. Run the back end using `make backend-dev`
-2. Run the front end using `make frontend-dev`
+3. Run the front end using `make frontend-dev`
-3. Go to [http://localhost:3000](http://localhost:3000) in your browser to test.
+4. Go to [http://localhost:3000](http://localhost:3000) in your browser to test.
 The UI will automatically reload when front end code is changed.

 For front end unit tests run `make frontend-test`.